-The first key that surveyors use when faced with a woody feature or area will be the Key to woodland types/features (Appendix II).
+The first key that surveyors use when faced with a woody feature or area will be the Key to woodland types/features.
 With experience, the decision to record a woodland feature in a particular way will be made rapidly and surveyors will often only quickly refer to part of a key to confirm their mapping decision.
 If surveying an area of woodland or scrub, the surveyor will need to first establish that tree or shrub canopy cover is over 25%.
-If cover exceeds 25%, the surveyor then needs to determine whether the primary attributes Belt of trees (>5 m), Clump of trees or Woodland/forest apply and hence whether the patch could be assigned to a woodland BH (and potentially) a woodland PH.
-If any of these three primary attributes apply, then the patch can be keyed out using the vegetation key based on its canopy species composition.
+If so, the surveyor then needs to determine whether the primary attributes Belt of trees (>5m), Clump of trees, Woodland/forest apply and hence whether the patch could be assigned to a woodland BH (and potentially) a woodland PH.
+If any of these three attributes apply then the patch can be keyed out using the vegetation key, based on its canopy species composition.